zapbampow/bggStats/remix/README.md

 - add navbar (query history, general stats, recent plays)
 - save history of queries
 - add 'this year' and 'last year' as date range options
+- add 'games I recorded' and update I played to include filter for games where username is a player
 - add a general stats page (most recent plays, total games played, total this year, most played games, most played with players, most played locations, etc.)
 -